We invest in 3 building blocks For Better lives.

 - Goodwill Industries of Tulsa paid over $10.5 million in wages and benefits to employees who face barriers to employment, transforming lives and communities through the power of a good job.

 - A New Leaf provided meaningful employment for 136 adults with developmental disabilities.

 Many of our partner agencies offer information, training and/or counseling to help Tulsa area residents live longer, healthier, and more productive lives.
 In 2021, TAUW’s focus included supporting the following programs:

 - Mental Health Association Oklahoma’s housing services helped 88% of its tenants who once experienced homelessness remain in their housing for at least one year or were successfully placed in other permanent housing.

 - Palmer’s intensive residential program at the Tulsa Women and Children’s Center helped 93% of the women it served abstain from using alcohol and drugs.

-Tulsa Area United Way funds 59 partner agencies through sustainability funding, and we offer so much more.
+Tulsa Area United Way funds 59 partner nonprofits through sustainability funding, and we offer so much more.
 To find out how your donations keep our community strong, continue reading.